dexterlu/my_googleAssistant/Readme.md

 # Readme

+## Description
-This is testing by Dexter
+This is testing which is runing on Raspberry Pi3

 ## Google Assistant SDK
 from : https://developers.google.com/assistant/sdk/develop/python/run-sample